Cuevman81/HMS_Smoke_PM25_Analysis_App/README.md

 # HMS_Smoke_PM25_Analysis_App
-This Shiny R app pulls and visualizes PM2.5 air quality data from the EPA's air quality system and incorporates HMS Smoke data.
+This Shiny R app pulls and visualizes PM2.5 air quality data from [AirnowTech](https://files.airnowtech.org/) and incorporates HMS Smoke data.

 This is a continuous work in progress as I strive to improve and make the app more useful, especially for agencies needing to perform Exceptional Event Demonstrations for PM2.5 revised NAAQS.
 Any ideas to enhance the app's functionality are always welcome.